 How did Monkey Bread get its name anyway?
 Was the inventor a woman named Sally Monkey?
 Is it because monkeys go gaga for the stuff?
 Is it because it was originally shaped to look like a monkey?
 I have no idea – I can make up a story about it, but that’s not really necessary.
-Once you have monkey bread, you adore monkey bread.
+Once you have overnight monkey bread, you adore monkey bread.
 And you don’t really care WHY it’s called monkey bread.
 You’ll bake it.
 You’ll love the way it makes your house smell.
 You’ll love the way it makes your taste buds tingle.
 You’ll love the way it makes your stomach happy.
 You’ll love the way it says “Hey, I really like you” to whomever you’re serving it to.
 It’s just good stuff!

 Now, Monkey Bread isn’t complicated to make.
-There’s only a handful of ingredients, but when I make it for a breakfast (like a holiday or a birthday morning!), I like to do as much as I can the night before to prepare.
+There’s only five ingredients, but when I make it for a breakfast (like a holiday or a birthday morning!), I like to do as much as I can the night before to prepare.
 So that I don’t have to do as much in the morning.
 Less dishes that way!
 That’s what I’ve done here – re-done the instructions so that you can do some of the prep work the night before, and then just a little bit in the morning.
 But if that doesn’t appeal to you, no worries!
 Just do it all right then and bake it right away!

 (Overnight) Monkey Bread